 Growing up, Amy Johnston was the toughest kid in her school.
 That tends to happen when your dad is a martial arts instructor.
-Now, she puts those fighting skills to good use as a stunt performer in movie productions.
-Her lifetime of fitness experience has prepared her for jumping off buildings and crashing through plate glass windows for many years to come.
+Now, she puts those fighting skills to good use as a stunt performer in TV and movie productions.

 Openfit: Are there any unique lessons you learned growing up from your martial artist father?